GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 access.
 This is done using Service `type: LoadBalancer` on the NGINX controller service.
 On Google Kubernetes Engine, this creates a Google Cloud Network (TCP/IP) load balancer with NGINX controller Service as a backend.
-Google Cloud also creates the appropriate firewall rules within the Service's VPC netowrk to allow web HTTP(S) traffic to the load balancer frontend IP address.
+Google Cloud also creates the appropriate firewall rules within the Service's VPC network to allow web HTTP(S) traffic to the load balancer frontend IP address.

 Here is a basic flow of the NGINX ingress solution on Google Kubernetes Engine.